vuejs/v2.vuejs.org/src/v2/guide/unit-testing.md

 ## Simple Assertions

-In terms of code structure for testing, you don't have to do anything special in your components to make them testable.
-Just export the raw options:
+You don't have to do anything special in your components to make them testable.
+Export the raw options:

 ``` html
 <template>